o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 x + f' = x',
 $$

-Recall from the section "Avoiding Borrows" that $f'$ is often larger than $f$.
+Recall from the section "Avoiding borrows" that $f'$ is often larger than $f$.
 At first this seems like it could be a problem because in multiplication each operation must be less than $f$.
 However, this is because the maximum size of the multiplication was quadratic in the size of $f$ (we use the CRT, which requires the bound that $a \cdot b < 2^t \cdot n$).
 However, for addition the result is much smaller and we do not require the CRT nor the assumption that the operands are smaller than $f$.
 Thus, we have plenty of space in $\ell$-bit limbs to perform our addition.

 So, the equation we need to constrain is